Definition:

 Key Points:

-• This would be associated with 2S.
+- This is associated with Route 2S.

 Example: